 The ultimate warming combination of smooth rooibos, ginger, cinnamon and cardamom with a touch of velvety vanilla to soothe and nourish.
 Try steeping it for longer if you want a stronger spiced ginger kick – or use two teabags!
 Traditionally used to treat colds and flu symptoms, ginger is also said to be great for settling the stomach, and cinnamon is known for its anti-inflammatory properties.
 This is particularly useful as a happy digestive system is likely to lead to better sleep quality.

 With life becoming increasingly hectic, having more and better sleep can help to reduce stress and improve mental wellbeing as well as many other benefits such as strengthening the immune system.
-Sleep, or the lack of it, is also said to be a contributing factor for diabetes, heart health as well as of course, mental health.
+Sleep, or the lack of it, is also said to be a contributing factor for diabetes, heart health, and of course, mental health.

-There are sleep apps around that can help monitor how much you wake during the night, and if you do find yourself awake you could try counting sleep, or counting your breaths, or maybe just get up and read or stretch in another room before going back to bed - there's no need to lie there and watch the clock!
+There are sleep apps around that can help monitor how much you wake during the night, but if you do find yourself awake you could try counting sleep, or counting your breaths, or if your thoughts are racing try writing down everything that is on your mind.
+If you’re still awake after 30 minutes or so, maybe just get up and read or stretch in another room before going back to bed - there's no need to lie there and watch the clock!

 You can find out more about how to get a good night's kip from esteemed nutritional consultant Fiona Hunter here.
 However, if you change one thing in your evening routine, try making a cuppa for you and your loved ones – it can only help.